CorrodedCoder/Learning-To-Program-In.../Python/100 - Counting Words/README.md

 wordcounts = count_words(tokenize_words(lines))
 ```

-The script wordcount_c.py contains for the changes described above.
+The script wordcount_c.py contains the changes described above.

 # Critique of wordcount_c.py
 ## The word count list is kept in memory